KaitlyAguilar/League-of-Legends-Analysis/README.md

 __Description of Columns:__

-The columns that we usefule in the analysis were:
+The columns that were usefule in the analysis were:

 * __Kills__ - Total kill count for the team
 * __Assists__ - Total assists count for the team